 Give batter a final stir by hand, and fold in wild blueberries.

 Pour batter into prepared pan.
-Bake until toothpick inserted in center comes out clean, 90-100 minutes.
+Bake until toothpick inserted in center comes out clean, about one hour 20-30 minutes.
 Cool cake in pan for 20 minutes.
+Since ovens can vary, check for doneness with a toothpick.

 Gently remove cake from pan, and let cool completely, about 2 hours.